Providing Value in Your Blog Attracts Readers Who Are More Likely To Become Customers

 Customers like hearing about best practices, especially if they're easy to implement and will result in an immediate benefit.

-This focuses the demonstration of your expertise on a more personal level - and helps show clients that your entire company is a well-run, problem-solving machine.
+This demonstrates your expertise on a more personal level - and helps show clients that your entire company is a well-run, problem-solving machine.

 5) Share your culture and values